RedisTimeSeries/RedisTimeSeries/docs/commands/ts.alter.md

 - `RETENTION` _retentionPeriod_ - Maximum retention period, compared to maximal existing timestamp (in milliseconds).
    - When set to 0, the series is not trimmed at all

-- `CHUNK_SIZE` _size_ - memory size, in bytes, allocated for data.
+- `CHUNK_SIZE` _size_ - memory size, in bytes, allocated for each data chunk.
 Must be a multiple of 8.

 - `DUPLICATE_POLICY` _policy_ - Policy for handling samples with identical timestamps.
 One of the following values:
   - `BLOCK` - an error will occur for any out of order sample